 Possession is the most common drug charge in Virginia.
-Drug possession is the actual care, custody, control or management of a controlled substance.
-At Williams Stone Carpenter Buczek, PC, we have successfully challenged cases involving possession of a controlled substance in Stafford, Fredericksburg, Spotsylvania County & throughout Stafford County.
+Drug possession is the actual care, custody, control, or management of a controlled substance.
+At Williams Stone Carpenter Buczek, PC, we have successfully challenged cases involving possession of a controlled substance throughout Northern Virginia.

 Delivery of a drug means to transfer a controlled substance to another person and includes offering to sell as well.
 One of the most common forms of a deliver offense is possession of a controlled substance with intent to deliver.
 It does not have to be proven that you actually delivered a substance to another party, but that you had the intent to do so.

-Manufacturing of a controlled substance in Virginia is a very serious charge.
+Manufacturing a controlled substance in Virginia is a very serious charge.
 Manufacturing refers to the production or creation of drugs and is most commonly prosecuted in cases involving marijuana grow operations or meth labs.
-A few of the more common charges of which individuals are arrested for in Virginia include producing illegal substances such as LSD, Cocaine, Crack, Heroine, PCP, Methamphetamines, or Ecstasy.
+A few of the more common charges for which individuals are arrested in Virginia include producing illegal substances such as LSD, Cocaine, Crack, Heroin, PCP, Methamphetamines, or Ecstasy.
 Many of the aforementioned drugs are made with lab equipment or chemicals and individuals are commonly arrested for drug manufacturing charges without having an actual illegal substance found.

 Officially, a conspiracy is an agreement between two or more people to commit a crime.
-In Virginia, you can be charged with conspiracy without ever having bought, sold or possessed any type of illegal narcotic.
+In Virginia, you can be charged with a conspiracy without ever having bought, sold, or possessed any type of illegal narcotic.
 A person who converses with another individual under suspicion or investigation of a drug charge can be considered a conspiracy.
-Also commonly included in this is lending someone property which is used for a drug crime.
+Also commonly included in this is lending someone property that is used for a drug crime.